svenpet90/instagram/README.md

 <pre>$GLOBALS['TYPO3_CONF_VARS']['SYS']['features']['instagram.tokenGeneratorBeModule'] = false;</pre>

 ## Testing
-This Extension comes with a testsuite for coding styles.
+This Extension comes with a testsuite for coding styles and unit/functional tests.
 To run the tests simply use the provided composer script:

 <pre>composer ci:test</pre>